Mykhaylo Berkos: Artworks

 Landscapes Rome and Sorrento (1899) take the romantic colouring of past times by the reproduction of pure blue sky, bright sunshine, rich color shades of green tall trees, flowing enamel-like painting.
 Sketch Haven.
 Amalfi (1899) was depicted in light improvisational manner, it’s an elegant painting, impregnated with a dynamic movement.

 The colour structure of the landscape Winter (1907), painted in the Poltava region, was designed in blue and white palette with flashes of pink with elaborate decorative.
 In his landscapes the display of the usual corner, above all Sloboda Ukraine, turns into a generalised image of Ukraine.
 In his work Street in Uman (1895) the picture of a provincial Ukrainian town, its dusty roads, winding streets, ramshackle houses and domes of the churches were reflected with high authenticity.
 The world that Berkos conveys sparkles with a stream of sun, light and color.

-The world that Berkos conveys sparkles with a stream of sun, light and color.

-He paints his paintings quickly, easily, freely.

-Each picture has its own coloristic find, discovery.
+Painting quickly, each picture has its own coloristic discovery.
 There is a phenomenon called the "absolute eye" of the artist.
 Among the "seasonal predilections" of the master are summer and spring, the period of the lush flowering of everything on earth.
-With his hedonistic aspirations, the desire to represent the world in its entirety and brightness, the artist is perhaps most attracted to the backgrounds of Renoir and Monet, their bright multicolor.
-Among the paintings of Mikhail Berkos, you can stroll, as in a flowering garden, flooded with midday light.
+With his hedonistic aspirations, the artist seeks to represent the world in its entirety and in all its brightness.
+Seemingly drawing his inspiration from the backgrounds of Renoir and Monet, he used their bright, multicolored hues.
+Berkos creates the feeling of a stroll in the flowering garden, flooded with midday light.